ofrik2/prompt-engineering-project/docs/ARCHITECTURE.md

 1. You run a script (for example in the future: `python -m prompt_lab.run_experiment`).
 2. The script:
-   - loads config,
+   - loads config
-   - loads or generates a dataset of tasks,
+   - loads or generates a dataset of tasks
-   - applies different prompting methods (baseline, CoT, etc.),
+   - applies different prompting methods (baseline, CoT, etc.)
-   - sends prompts to the LLM,
+   - sends prompts to the LLM
-   - saves outputs and metrics to `results/`.
+   - saves outputs and metrics to `results/`

 ---